jprante/elasticsearch-jdbc/README.md

 The `Sink` is the abstraction of the destination where all the data is flowing from the source.
 It controls the resource usage of the bulk indexing method of Elasticsearch.
-T hrottling is possible by limiting the number of bulk actions per request or by the maximum number of concurrent request.
+T throttling is possible by limiting the number of bulk actions per request or by the maximum number of concurrent request.

 The `Sink` API can be inspected at